arkency/posts/posts/2014-02-13-sitemaps-with-a-bit-of-metal.md

 Bing, Yandex or whoever wants our `Sitemap`.
 [José Valim](https://twitter.com/josevalim) inspired me to use [ActionController::Metal](http://api.rubyonrails.org/classes/ActionController/Metal.html) in his _Crafting Rails Applications_ book.
-Picking only those modules which are indispensable for our controllers is a pretty cool approach, but in my humble opinion, not rarely seen in Rails applications.
+Picking only those modules which are indispensable for our controllers is a pretty cool approach, but in my humble opinion, not often seen in Rails applications.
 Mounting Sinatra application with requested functionality in `routes.rb` or `config.ru` could be alternative, but still lightweight solution.